Vail Lake: Geography

 Land near Vail Lake is the only known native habitat of the endemic and endangered flowering shrub Ceanothus ophiochilus, which was named the Vail Lake ceanothus when it was discovered in 1989.

 History

-It was created in 1948 when the owners of the Vail Ranch constructed the 132 ft high Vail Lake Dam, which has been owned and operated by the Rancho California Water District since 1978.
+It was created in 1948 when the owners of the Vail Ranch, the successor to Rancho Pauba, constructed the 132 ft high Vail Lake Dam.
+In 1964, the Vail Ranch was sold to the Kaiser—Aetna partnership.
+A later purchase by the group brought the total area to 97,500 acres (395 km2), and the area became known as Rancho California.

+In 1977, the present-day Rancho California Water District was formed.
+Vail Lake has been owned and operated by the Rancho California Water District since 1978.

 The property surrounding Vail Lake is privately owned, and recreational access to the lake is privately controlled.
 The Butterfield Country Recreation Park was established in 1968 to provide public access to the lake and its marina, but the park was closed by its owners in 1989.
-In 1995, a members-only resort facility was opened at the location of the former park; and in 2000, the area was re-opened to the public on an annual-fee basis.
-Recreational activities at Vail Lake include fishing, boating, RV, mountain biking, miniature golf and swimming.
+In 1995, a members-only resort facility was opened at the location of the former park, and in 2000, the area was re-opened to the public on an annual-fee basis.
+Recreational activities at Vail Lake include fishing, boating, RV camping, mountain biking, miniature golf, and swimming.

+It is the flooded site of the Temecula Massacre, which claimed 33 to over 100 lives among Luiseño Natives.